 Skydive DeLand is terrific for first-timer skydivers, which is why you will always see newbies putting their trust in the experts staffed here.
 They also have a world-famous training and safety program.
-To participate in the tandem jump ($189 fee), sign up, complete some paperwork, watch a safety video, have a lesson with a pro, and prepare for the time of your life!
+To participate in the tandem jump, sign up, complete some paperwork, watch a safety video, have a lesson with a pro, and prepare for the time of your life!

 Take a Food & History Tour

 Besides seeing downtown DeLand on your own, an even better way is to let Larry of Great Tasting Tours show you around.
-On his two to three hour tour, you will sample brews and bites from local eateries and craft breweries, as well as learn some interesting facts about DeLand’s history.
-We even visited a couple of unique boutiques along the way and saw great art installments.
+On his two to three-hour tour, you will sample brews and bites from local eateries and craft breweries, as well as learn some interesting facts about DeLand’s history.
+We even visited a couple of unique boutiques along the way and saw outstanding art installments.

-Looking for a place to stay while visiting DeLand?
-The 1925 DeLand Hotel is a tremendous historical option.
-You will find attractive antiques and modern amenities in each unique hotel room, along with extra large bathrooms (some with claw foot tubs).
-The hotel offers a wine and beer reception each evening in the parlor, which also includes bottled water and coffee.
-A few shops and an Asian restaurant with lovely patio dining share an address with the DeLand Hotel, as well.
-I must add that the service is impeccable at the hotel.
+The DeLand Hotel offers a wine and beer reception each evening in the parlor, including bottled water and coffee.
+A few shops and an onsite restaurant with lovely patio dining share an address with the hotel.

 Visit a Famous-Name Mansion

-My favorite attraction in DeLand, and one of the best in the entire state, is the Stetson Mansion.
-This 150+ year-old restored mansion was originally the winter home of hatmaker John B. Stetson.
-The mansion has been named one of the top 10 things to do in Florida by Trip Advisor for several years now.
-It was Florida’s first luxury estate featuring gorgeous stained glass windows, 16 types of custom parquet floor patterns, and Edison electricity.
-The mansion is even the National Historic Register.
+One of my favorite attractions in DeLand, and one of the best in the entire state, is the Stetson Mansion.
+This 150+-year-old restored mansion was originally the winter home of hatmaker John B. Stetson.
+The mansion has been named one of the top 10 things to do in Florida by Trip Advisor for several years.
+Florida’s first luxury estate features gorgeous stained glass windows, 16 types of custom parquet floor patterns, and Edison electricity.
+The mansion is even on the National Historic Register.

-Although you can visit all year long, I recommend visiting around Christmas to see the estate in its finest holiday attire.
+Although you can tour the property all year, I recommend visiting around Christmas to see the estate in its finest holiday attire.
 Schedule ahead through the Stetson Mansion website as the tours fill up quickly.

 Explore An Award-Winning Downtown

-The beautiful town of DeLand has an adorable Main Street, consequently voted as the Best Main Street in Florida for four years.
+The lovely town of DeLand has an exciting Main Street, consequently voted as the Best Main Street in Florida for four years.
 Interesting murals (many dating from the 1990s) adorn the walls around town and are worthy of a look.
 My favorite is a sepia mural with chess players called “A Conversation Over Chess in 1929”.
-Several of the historic paintings depict early years the town and DeLand’s founder, Henry A. DeLand, as well as the importance of steam transportation in the area.
+Several historic paintings depict DeLand’s early years and the importance of steam transportation to the area, and its founder, Henry A. DeLand.

 At Odd Elixir Meads, try the local meads (fermented honey wines) or boutique wines, paired with one of the best quesadillas you’ll ever have!
 The award-winning craft beer bar, Abbey Bar, also shares space in the Odd Elixir Meads bar.
 This establishment is a trifecta for great drinks.

-DeLand: A Town That Specializes in Pleasing the Guest
+DeLand: A Town That Exceeds in Pleasing the Guests

-Since my first time visiting DeLand about six years ago, the small-town charm and big personality have been winning me over time and time again.
-From the cool street art to the friendly small businesses, smart eateries to the world-class attractions, DeLand is an epic place you need to add your travel radar soon.
+Since my first time visiting DeLand, Florida, about ten years ago, the small-town charm and big personality have been winning me over time and time again.
+From the picturesque street art to the friendly local businesses, delicious eateries to fun outdoor offerings, DeLand is a wonderful place to add your travel radar.